mozilla/infosec.mozilla.org/docs/guidelines/phishing.md

 *The goal of this document is to help users figure out if their being phished and escalate accordingly.*

-If at any point you believe you are being targeted in a phishing campaign, it's important to raise those concerns with your security team.
-For example, if you are a mozilla employee or contributor, you would use [infosec@mozilla.com](mailto:infosec@mozilla.com).
+If at any point you believe you are being targeted in a phishing campaign, it's important to raise those concerns with your [security team](/#contact).

 # Background